-I think it is safe to say that the goal of both authors and journal editors is to publish papers that our peers will read and cite in their work.
-I believe that the abstract is the second most important part of the paper in achieving that, with the title being the most important (see my Tips on Titling Your Paper).
+It is safe to say that the goal of both authors and journal editors is to publish papers that our peers will read and cite in their work.
+The abstract is the second most important part of the paper in achieving that, with the title being the most important (see my Tips on Titling Your Paper).

-So here are my guidelines on how to write an acceptable abstract for Tourism Geographies, much of which I think would apply to any academic paper that you write that requires an abstract.
+Here are our guidelines on how to write an acceptable abstract for Tourism Geographies, much of which I think would apply to any academic paper that you write that requires an abstract.

 1. The abstract as a mini-version of the entire paper.
+Think of it as an "Executive Summary" or your paper.
 Tourism Geographies gives you 300 words to do this (twice what many journals allow).
 Use those words to clearly cover:

 - the objectives or purpose of the research;